kang-chen/kang-chen.github.io/_posts/2015-07-30-communicating-between-components-pt2.md

 {% endhighlight %}

-In the OuterComponent we attach a handler to the callback that we pass into the InnerComponent.
+In the parent component we attach a handler to the callback that we pass into the child component.

 <pre><code>
 <p data-height="268" data-theme-id="15231" data-slug-hash="Pqxyqr" data-default-tab="result" data-user="kang" class='codepen'>See the Pen <a href='http://codepen.io/kang/pen/Pqxyqr/'>Communicate between React components</a> by Kang Chen (<a href='http://codepen.io/kang'>@kang</a>) on <a href='http://codepen.io'>CodePen</a>.</p>